grapoza/vue-tree/docsrc/index.md

 ## Default Data

-If specified, the `modelDefaults` property of the treeview will be merged with node model's `treeNodeSpec` data such that any data not explicitly specified for the node will be set to the value from `modelDefaults`.
+If specified, the `modelDefaults` property of the TreeView will be merged with node model's `treeNodeSpec` data such that any data not explicitly specified for the node will be set to the value from `modelDefaults`.
 This is useful for situations where all (or most) nodes will use the same values.
-For instance, in a treeview that is all enabled, collapsed, unchecked checkboxes the user could use a `modelDefaults` of
+For instance, in a tree view that is all enabled, collapsed, unchecked checkboxes the user could use a `modelDefaults` of

 ```javascript
 {